elephantscale/advanced-sql-labs/README.md

 # Advanced SQL Labs

+These are the labs for the classes

+ * Modern Big Data Engineering with SQL 101
+ * Modern Big Data ENgineering with SQL 201

-## Modern Big Dat Engineering with SQL 101 Labs
+## Modern Big Data Engineering with SQL 101 Labs

  * [1.
 Hive Intro](hive/1-intro.md)
  * [2.
 Star Schema](hive/1-intro.md)